 beamforming Acoustics.
 A technique utilizing special microphone arrays combined with signal processing to determine where sound originates.
 Teleconferencing.
 For instance, see Rambo U.S. Patent 7,190,775 High quality audio conferencing with adaptive beamforming.

 beam steering Loudspeakers.
 Common name for the technology that allows changing the directionality of a loudspeaker array by using separate DSP and power amplifiers for each driver in the array.
 This allows each driver to be delayed and equalized separately as necessary to manipulate the vertical coverage pattern.
 The whole beam can be moved upward, downward, and made broader or narrower as desired.
-Very clever, but oh so expensive.
+Very clever; very expensive.

 beat Physics.
 To cause a reference wave to combine with a second wave so that the frequency of the second wave can be studied through time variations in the amplitude of the combination.
 [AHD]